OVS0127/Stock-Price-Trend-Prediction/README.md

 y = df.iloc[:, 4].values
 x_train, x_test, y_train, y_test = train_test_split(x, y, test_size=0.26,  random_state=0)
 ```
-We selected two group of data, x and y, each into their training and testing datasets and normalize to fit them into appropriate scale.
+We selected the fifth column 'Adjusted Close' as the ground truth(y).
+The rest of the columns becomes the input(x). we also split x and y into their training and testing datasets and normalized them to fit them into appropriate scale.

 #### ***V. Model***<br />
 ```